lw8192/Red-Team-Dev/Assembly/README.md

-# Notes on Assembly
+# Notes on x86 Assembly
 [Notes from SANS Poster](https://sansorg.egnyte.com/dl/pHqHxaLC5M)
 Low level programming language.
 Converted into executable machine code by an assembler.
 Represents instructions in symbolic code.
+Main syntaxes: AT&T syntax and Intel syntax.
+AT&T (% and $ before everything).
+Addressing:
+Older Intel x86 processors use a 32-bit addressing scheme, while newer ones use a 64-bit one.
+64-bit processors can run in 32-bit compatibility mode, which allows them to run 32-bit code quickly.

 # Common 32-Bit Registers and Uses
+Registers: internal variables for the processor.
+First four registers: general purpose.
+EAX, ECX, EDX, EBX (Accumulator, Counter, Data, Base).
+Acts as temporary variables for the CPU when executing machine instructions.
+2nd four general purpose: ESP, EBP, ESI, EDI.
+General purposes - pointers and indexes.
+Stack Pointer, Base Pointer, Source Index, Destination Index.
+ESP and EDP - pointers.
+Store 32 bit addresses.
+Last 2 - pointers often pointed to source and destination where data needs to be read from or written to.
+Load and store instructions: can be thought of as simply general purpose.
+EIP - Instruction Pointer.
+Points to next current instruction the processor is reading.
+Used a lot when debugging.
+EFLAGS register - several bit flags used for comparisons and memory segmentations.

 | Register      | Full Name   | Description |
 | -----------   | ----------- | ----------- |
 | EAX     | Primary Accumulator       | Addition, multiplication, function results  |